afragen/freemius-license-installer/readme.txt

 Refer to `.env.example` for the format of the `.env` file.

-The shortcode is unique to each Freemius integrated plugin.
+The shortcode is unique to each Freemius integrated plugin or theme.
 Ask the plugin developer for this shortcode.
-It is usually evident in the Freemius integration for the plugin.
+It is usually evident in the Freemius integration code.

 It will also automatically install and activate the [Freemius Auto Activation](https://github.com/squarecandy/freemius-auto-activation) plugin.